Compare any two graphics cards:

 OpenGL Version OpenGL 4.5 OpenGL 3.0

-Memory Bandwidth: Memory bandwidth is the maximum amount of information (measured in MB per second) that can be transported past the external memory interface within a second.
-The number is calculated by multiplying the card's bus width by its memory clock speed.
-If it uses DDR memory, it should be multiplied by 2 once again.
+Memory Bandwidth: Bandwidth is the max amount of information (counted in MB per second) that can be moved past the external memory interface in a second.
+The number is worked out by multiplying the card's interface width by its memory clock speed.
+In the case of DDR type memory, it should be multiplied by 2 again.
 If DDR5, multiply by ANOTHER 2x.
-The higher the card's memory bandwidth, the faster the card will be in general.
+The better the bandwidth is, the faster the card will be in general.
 It especially helps with anti-aliasing, High Dynamic Range and high resolutions.

-Texel Rate: Texel rate is the maximum texture map elements (texels) that are applied per second.
-This figure is worked out by multiplying the total number of texture units of the card by the core clock speed of the chip.
-The better the texel rate, the better the card will be at handling texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels processed per second.
+Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that can be processed per second.
+This is worked out by multiplying the total amount of texture units of the card by the core speed of the chip.
+The better the texel rate, the better the graphics card will be at handling texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels per second.

 Display Prices